-- webapi\url-Specify with Native iOS applications only.
+- webapi_url-Specify with Native iOS applications only.
 A string value that defines the URL of the Nymi Agent websocket. - nonce-Specify with Native iOS applications only.
 A nonce is a random string value that signs an assertion, to prevent replay attacks.

-return\url-Specify with native iOS applications only.
+- protocol_version-Specifies the version of the Nymi Application protocol.
+The protocol version for this release is 1. - return_url-Specify with native iOS applications only.
 A string value that defines the custom URL scheme name of your application.
-The Nymi Application uses the return\url to return the user back to your application.
-Do not include spaces.
+The Nymi Application uses the return_url to return the user back to your application.
+Consider the following: - Do not include spaces. - Ensure that you percent encode the value. - Specify return_url as the last parameter in the string.